-Image – Bridi Rice, Recipient of the 2021 Fulbright Scholarship in Non-Profit Leadership
+Image – Rachel Coghlan board member of Palliative Care Australia.
+Recipient of the 2022 Fulbright Scholarship in Non-Profit Leadership

 Every application is assessed based on merit and the quality of the application and its proposal for study, research and experiential learning is critical.
 The perceived benefits to the Australian NFP sector and a willingness, on their return, to share their U.S. findings and knowledge within the sector are also important considerations.

 A Fulbright award is more than a Scholarship – it is, in the words of Senator Fulbright, a means of fostering “leadership, learning, and empathy between cultures… It is a modest program with an immodest aim – the achievement in international affairs of a regime more civilised, rational and humane than the empty system of power of the past.”
 Since its establishment, the Fulbright Program has grown to become the largest educational exchange program in the world, operating in over 160 countries.

 Fulbright Australia offers Fulbright Scholarships to Australian citizens across all career stages.
 Awardees take part in a bi-lateral academic and cultural exchange, pursuing research or study at a U.S. institution, experiencing life in the United States of America, and bringing back their knowledge and experience to share with their communities in Australia.
 Since its inception in Australia in 1949, Fulbright Australia have awarded over 5,000 scholarships, creating a vibrant, dynamic, and interconnected network of Alumni.

 “This Fulbright Scholarship is a dream come true.
 Reimagining how we listen, think and do development cooperation as a nation has never been more critical.
 I can’t wait to embed myself in Washington’s foreign policy community, learning from some of the smartest minds, collecting the brightest ideas and forging diverse networks.“